Affirmative Action Policy

 Violations of this policy will subject the violator to a fine of $100.
 Repeated failure to comply with this policy may result in a ban from campus.
 Employees and/or students may also be subject to disciplinary action as well.

 The Lewis and Clark Community College Security Department will enforce the provisions of the Smoke Free-Campus Act and this policy.
-However, compliance and enforcement is also the responsibility of all employees and students.
+However, compliance and enforcement are also the responsibility of all employees and students.
 Any form of discrimination or retaliation against an individual for making a complaint or furnishing information concerning an alleged violation will not be tolerated and will result in appropriate corrective action.

 Appeals of any fine may be made to the Vice President of Administration within ten (10) calendar days of the receipt of the ticket.
 Students may appeal discipline in accordance with the Student Code of Conduct and employees may appeal discipline in accordance with the provisions of the college’s personnel policies.